joshuacords/opr/OPR-Riverside-Version.md

 Units are groups of 1 or more models that activate and defend together.
 Models in a unit must deploy and move together, maintaining Unit Cohesion when given a choice by the Unit’s commander.

 ## Special Rules
+#### Flying
+Models with this special rule may move through units and terrain, and may ignore terrain effects when moving.
+When measuring ignore elevation changes and measure as if the board was flat.

 #### Teleport
 Once per activation, before attack, place this unit anywhere within 6".
 This may be used during the unit's movement.